antoineMoPa/anton-deployment/README.md

 This repo is just me trying some basic k8s stuff.

-- Create a simple deployment
+- Create a simple deployment.
-- Create a service to expose the deployment
+- Create a service to expose the deployment.
-- Setup the k8s dashboard
+- Setup the k8s dashboard.
-- Create an admin user to access the dashboard
+- Create an admin user to access the dashboard.

 # Requirements